The current COVID-19 situation is a pandemic of draconic proportions.

 Many of us have heard the adage: “With great power, comes great responsibility.”
 (Thanks, Uncle Ben!)

-Adding to the adage above, knowledge is often equated with power–knowledge is power.
+Adding to the adage above, knowledge is often equated with power–

 We can achieve great knowledge, thereby attaining great power (and so, great responsibility).
 How does meaning fit in?